corihuang/corihuang.github.io/_projects/button-company-pages.md

 With insights from the user interviews and the results of the gut check test, I ran a workshop with the whole team where we brainstormed the type of content we expected to see on the website, and some potential layouts—how would folks organize the info?

-I pulled much of this framework from Brad Frosts' write up on [Establishing Design Direction](https://bradfrost.com/blog/post/establishing-design-direction/).
+I used a modified version of the process from Brad Frosts' write up on [Establishing Design Direction](https://bradfrost.com/blog/post/establishing-design-direction/).
 Of course, things always look smoother on paper.
 The design workshop was challenging because we were crunched for time—in a meeting-heavy organization, finding a 2-3 hour block of time for 5-6 people is possibly the most challenging part of my job.
 I had to reschedule a few times.
 Additionally, for participants who aren't used to design or creative work, I had to help them frame the problem multiple times, whether by showing examples of web page sketches, or asking lots of prompting questions to get the brainstorm going.

 ## Visual Design and Results